gpoore/latexrestricted/README.md

   MiKTeX `bin/` directory and the MiKTeX `initexmf` and `kpsewhich` executables.
 Otherwise, all are `None`.

-  MiKTeX is detected via the `TEXSYSTEM` environment variable.  `TEXSYSTEM` only declares that MiKTeX is in use; unlike the TeX Live case with `SELFAUTOLOC`, `TEXSYSTEM` does not give the location of TeX binaries.
-The location of TeX binaries is determined using Python's `shutil.which()` to search for `initexmf`.
-This gives the location of the first `initexmf` executable on `PATH`.
-If there are multiple MiKTeX installations, this is not guaranteed to be correct.
-The user can resolve this by modifying `PATH` to put the correct installation first, or by manually setting the environment variable `SELFAUTOLOC` to the correct MiKTeX binary directory.
+  MiKTeX is detected by checking the `TEXSYSTEM` environment variable for  the value `miktex`.  `TEXSYSTEM` only declares that MiKTeX is in use; unlike the TeX Live case with `SELFAUTOLOC`, `TEXSYSTEM` does not give the location of TeX binaries.
+The location of TeX binaries is determined using Python's `shutil.which()` to search `PATH` for an `initexmf` executable with accompanying `kpsewhich`.
+On systems with multiple MiKTeX installations, this will give the first MiKTeX installation on `PATH`, which is not guaranteed to be correct unless the user ensures that the correct installation has precedence on `PATH`.

 File system access: